epfl-dlab/unfun/data/README.md

 Players of Unfun.me provide data in what we call "batches": In the "Real or Not?" task, players rate two headlines at a time, which in the database are grouped together in the same "batch".
 In the "Unfun the Headline!" task, users modify a single satirical headline, so each instance of a modified headline constitutes its own batch.

 - `id`: unique batch id
-- `uid`: id of the user who was given this batch
+- `uid`: id of the user who worked on this batch
 - `date`: time at which the batch was generated and shown to the user
 - `http_user_agent`: information about the user's browser software (salted and hashed)
 - `ip_address`: user's IP address (salted and hashed)